khemraj10/User-Management/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+This is the GitHub link of my project - https://github.com/khemraj10/User-Management.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+This is the deployment link of the task on Vercel - https://user-management-omega-sable.vercel.app/